-Take a quick look at the realities of a knowledge worker outside an organization to see the problem.
-A physician has by and large no problem of effectiveness.
+large no problem of effectiveness.
 The patient who walks into his office brings with him everything to make the physician's knowledge effective.
 During the time he is with the patient, the doctor can, as a rule, devote himself to the patient.
 He can keep interruptions to a minimum.
 The contribution the physician is expected to make is clear.
 What is important, and what is not, is determined by whatever ails the patient.
 The patient's complaints establish the doctor's priorities.
 And the goal, the objective, is given: It is to restore the patient to health or at least to make him more comfortable.
-Physicians are not noted for their capacity to organize themselves and their work.
-But few of them have much trouble being effective.
+Physicians are not noted for their capacity to organize themselves and their work but few of them have much trouble being effective.

 The executive in organization is in an entirely different position.
 In his situation there are four major realities over which he has essentially no control.
 Every one of them is built into organization and into the executive's day and work.
 He has no choice but to "cooperate with the inevitable."
-But every one of these realities exerts pressure toward nonresults and nonperformance.
+But every one of these realities exerts pressure toward nonresults and conperformance.

-1. The executive's time tends to belong to everybody else.
-If one attempted to define an "executive" operationally (that is, through his activities) one would have to define him as a captive of the organization.
+- 1. The executive's time tends to belong to everybody else.
+If one attempted to define an executive operationally (that is, through his activities) one would have to define him as a captive of the organization.
 Everybody can move in on his time, and everybody does.
 There seems to be very little any one executive can do about it.
-He cannot, as a rule, like the physician, stick his head out the door and say to the nurse, "I won't see anybody for the next half hour."
-Just at this moment, the executive's telephone rings, and he has to speak to the company's best customer or to a high official in the city administration or to his boss-and the next half hour is already gone.^{}

-2. Executives are forced to keep on "operating" unless they take positive action to change the reality in which they live and work.
+He cannot, as a rule, like the physician, stick his head out the door and say to the nurse, "I won't see anybody for the next half hour" just at this moment, the executive's telephone rings, and he has to speak to the company's best customer or to a high official in the city administration or to his boss-and the next half hour is already gone. - 2.
+Executives are forced to keep on "operating" unless they take positive action to change the reality in which they live and work.

 In the United States, the complaint is common that the company president-or any other senior officer-still continues to run marketing or the plant, even though he is now in charge of the whole business and should be giving his time to its direction.
 This is sometimes blamed on the fact that American executives graduate, as a rule, out of functional work and operations, and cannot slough off the habits of a lifetime when they get into general management.
 But exactly the same complaint can be heard in countries where the career ladder is quite different.
 In the Germanic countries, for instance, a common route into top management has been from a central secretariat, where one works all along as a "generalist."
 Yet in German, Swedish, or Dutch companies top management people are criticized just as much for "operating" as in the United States.
 Nor, when one looks at organizations, is this tendency confined to the top; it pervades the entire executive group.
-There must be a reason for this tendency to "operate" other than career ladders or even the general perversity of human nature.

-The fundamental problem is the reality around the executive.
-Unless he changes it by deliberate action, the flow of events will determine what he is concerned with and what he does.
+There must be a reason for this tendency to "operate" other than career ladders or even the general perversity of human nature tive.
+Unless he change it by deliberate again, the flow of events will determine what he is concerned with and what he does.